 - Assess annotator accuracy.

 - Define final, correct annotations for an image.
-Once an image has been through the ground truth stage, no matter how many tasks it appears in, that image is considered “done” and never appears again for annotation or ground truth.
+Once an image has been through the ground truth stage, no matter how many tasks it appears in, that image is considered DONE.
+It will never appear again for Annotation or Ground Truth.

 When you delete an annotation as part of the ground truth process, you do not delete it from the task.
 Rather, the deleted annotation is no longer considered a part of the final set of annotations that make up the ground truth.

-When exporting annotations, it is important to understand which annotations are ground truth annotations as these are considered to be the most accurate representation of the content of each image.
+When exporting annotations, it is important to understand which Annotations are Ground Truth annotations as these are considered the most accurate representation of the content of each image.
 See Exporting task annotation and image data for analysis for more information.

 If a task is fully annotated but has not been 100% through the Ground Truth stage yet, you can click the Ground Truth button next to the task on the Tasks table to begin reviewing randomly presented images and their annotations.

-The annotation screen allows you to click-drag to create a new bounding box and then press down arrow or begin typing to select the correct label for the annotation.
+- The Annotation screen allows you to click-drag to create a new bounding box and then press the down arrow or begin typing to select the correct label for the annotation.

 In addition to the click-drag motion for creating annotations, the following tools are available to you in the annotation interface: